michael2012z/BitBible/markdown/JPS/files/Hos.md

 2. And the children of Judah and the children of Israel shall be gathered together, and they shall appoint themselves one head, and shall go up out of the land; for great shall be the day of Jezreel.

-3. Say ye unto your brethren: 'Ammi';That is, My people. and to your sisters, 'Ruhamah.'That is, That hath obtained compassion.
+3. Say ye unto your brethren: 'Ammi';

 4. Plead with your mother, plead; for she is not My wife, neither am I her husband; and let her put away her harlotries from her face, and her adulteries from between her breasts;